bellsmith15/rock-paper-sissors-game/README.md

 Implementation:
 * An icon will be on the page to allow the user to toggle the audio on the game either on or off.

-## WIREFRAMES
 The Skeleton Plane
-Wireframe mockups;
-My initial designs for the game were created in Balsamiq, to show how the game would appear across differnt devices.
-MODALS examples
+My initial thoughts for the design for the game was to have a central area in the middle of the page for the user to play the game.
+At the top woul dbe a heading with the game title, then a rules of play modal that popped out the instructions for the user.
+Underneath this a section for the Players choices nad scores.
+The next section would be a results area then the last item would be an audio element to an some atmosphere to the Christmas theme.

 ## DESIGN
 The Surface Plane